Skip to Content

 Guest ratings:

-Stovepipe Wells hotel and restaurant is a more affordable place to stay within Death Valley.
-The rooms are basic and the AC is loud, but you get a pool and the highest rated restaurant in the park.
+Stovepipe Wells Village Hotel is the next most central place to stay in Death Valley.
+The rooms are basic and the AC is loud, but guest can use a swimming pool and eat at the highest rated restaurant inside the national park boundaries.
+We have eaten at the restaurant ourselves and it is great.

 Guest ratings:

-Panamint Springs Motel is part of a very small rustic set up close to Death Valley west entrance.
-It is the last place you can stay within the park boundaries and like the others it is very expensive for what you get.
+Panamint Springs Motel and Tents are a small and rustic place to stay in Death Valley close to the west entrance.
+It is the last place you can stay within the park boundaries but here you have a choice between a pricey motel room or a cheap tent with beds.

-With that said, we would suggest looking at Lone Pine as an alternative to Panamint Springs if you are leaving the park via went entrance.
-It is further to drive but it is cheaper and has more amenities.
+Reviewers rate staff and location the highest at Panamint Springs Motel.
+It is a good option, but we suggest considering Lone Pine as an alternative to Panamint Springs if you are entering or leaving the Death Valley via went entrance.
+It is further to drive but it is cheaper and has far more amenities.

 Best Hotels Near Death Valley National Park

-Now you know your options within Death Valley, let’s take a look at the more affordable hotels in small towns dotted around the National Park.
+Now you know the four Death Valley National Park hotels, let’s take a look at the more affordable hotels in small towns dotted around the edges of the park.

-There are places on both sides of the park to consider, which works well for anyone traveling through the park in either direction.
+There are places on both the east and west side of the park to consider, which should cover every visitor traveling through the park in either direction.

-We typically use one of these places to spend a night before and after Death Valley so we avoid overpaying at a hotel inside Death Valley or in Las Vegas, when all we need it for is a bed to sleep in after a long day.
+We typically use one of the places listed below to spend a night before and after Death Valley so we avoid overpaying at a hotel inside Death Valley or even in Las Vegas, when all we need it for is a bed to sleep in after a long day exploring the park.

 5. Death Valley Inn – Beatty, NV